Buffalo Tiger: Later years

 Since the late 1980s, Buffalo Tiger developed a business to take tourists on airboats through the Everglades.
 He used these occasions to educate people about the total ecology of the area and build support for its preservation, such as a planned airport.
 He opposed the construction of I-75 through the Everglades, a major freeway which was completed in 1993.
 He had developed a tourist business, Buffalo Tiger's Airboat Tour, for the Everglades.
 Family members took over operation of the business in the 21st century.

 Personal life

 Buffalo Tiger was married three times, each time to a non-Miccosukee woman.
 He lived in Miami.
 Among his five children are two sons from his first marriage, both of whom are active as Miccosukee.
-One has worked as an engineer with General Motors in Detroit, and Steven Tiger has led a rock group, Tiger Tiger, which has released several CDs.
+One has worked as an engineer with General Motors in Detroit, and Stephen Tiger has led a rock group, Tiger Tiger, which has released several CDs.